Retroperspect/LoanBroker-Group8/README.md

 # LoanBroker Project
-This is the project: Loan Broker project
+This is the project: Loan Broker project.

+provide a description of your projects, its goals, build information, and deployment information